 - Between 100 and 140 mg/dL (5.6 and 7.8 mmol/L) for people age 60 and older, or for those who have other medical conditions, including heart, lung or kidney disease

-Other important ways to help slow or prevent disease progression include keeping your blood pressure under control and maintaining a healthy weight and lifestyle.
+Other important ways to help slow or prevent neuropathy from getting worse include keeping your blood pressure under control, maintaining a healthy weight and getting regular physical activity.

 Many prescription medications are available for diabetes-related nerve pain, but they don't work for everyone.
-Side effects are always possible.
-When considering any medication, talk to your doctor about the benefits and drawbacks to determine what might work best for you.
+When considering any medication, talk to your doctor about the benefits and possible side effects to find what might work best for you.

 Pain-relieving prescription treatments may include:

 - Anti-seizure drugs.
 Some medications used to treat seizure disorders (epilepsy) are also used to ease nerve pain.
 The American Diabetes Association recommends starting with pregabalin (Lyrica).
-Others that have been used to treat neuropathy are gabapentin (Gralise, Neurontin) and carbamazepine (Carbatrol, Tegretol).
+Gabapentin (Gralise, Neurontin) also is an option.
 Side effects may include drowsiness, dizziness and swelling.

-Serotonin and norepinephrine reuptake inhibitors (SNRIs) may ease pain with fewer side effects.
+Serotonin and norepinephrine reuptake inhibitors (SNRIs) are another type of antidepressant that may help with nerve pain and have fewer side effects.
 The American Diabetes Association recommends duloxetine (Cymbalta) as a first treatment.
 Another that may be used is venlafaxine (Effexor XR).
-Possible side effects of SNRIs include nausea, sleepiness, dizziness, decreased appetite and constipation.
+Possible side effects include nausea, sleepiness, dizziness, decreased appetite and constipation.

 Managing complications and restoring function

-Your diabetes health care team will likely include different specialists, such as doctor that treats urinary tract problems (urologist) and a heart doctor (cardiologist), who can help prevent or treat complications.
+To manage complications, you may need care from different specialists, such as a doctor that treats urinary tract problems (urologist) and a heart doctor (cardiologist), who can help prevent or treat complications.

 - Urinary tract problems.
-Some medications can interfere with bladder function.
-Your doctor may recommend stopping or changing medications.
-A strict urination schedule or urinating every few hours (timed urination) while applying gentle pressure to the bladder area (below your bellybutton) is recommended.
+Some drugs affect bladder function, so your doctor may recommend stopping or changing medications.
+A strict urination schedule or urinating every few hours (timed urination) while applying gentle pressure to the bladder area (below your bellybutton) can help some bladder problems.
 Other methods, including self-catheterization, may be needed to remove urine from a nerve-damaged bladder.

 - Digestive problems.
-To relieve mild signs and symptoms of gastroparesis — indigestion, belching, nausea or vomiting — doctors suggest eating smaller, more-frequent meals, reducing fiber and fat in the diet, and, for many people, eating soups and pureed foods.
-Diet changes and medications may help relieve diarrhea, constipation and nausea.
+To relieve mild signs and symptoms of gastroparesis — indigestion, belching, nausea or vomiting — doctors suggest eating smaller, more-frequent meals.
+Diet changes and medications may help relieve gastroparesis, diarrhea, constipation and nausea.

 - Low blood pressure on standing (orthostatic hypotension).
-Treatment starts with simple lifestyle changes, such as avoiding alcohol, drinking plenty of water, and sitting or standing slowly.
+Treatment starts with simple lifestyle changes, such as avoiding alcohol, drinking plenty of water, and changing positions such as sitting or standing slowly.
 Sleeping with the head of the bed raised 6 to 10 inches helps prevent swings in blood pressure.
-Your doctor may also recommend compression stockings and similar compression support for your abdomen (abdominal binder).
+Your doctor may also recommend compression support for your abdomen (abdominal binder).
 Several medications, either alone or together, may be used to treat orthostatic hypotension.

 - Sexual dysfunction.
 Medications taken by mouth or injection may improve sexual function in some men, but they aren't safe and effective for everyone.
 Mechanical vacuum devices may increase blood flow to the penis.
 Women may find relief with vaginal lubricants.